Dineshpolurubaskar/Solution-of-2D-heat-conduction-equation------MATLAB/README.md

 # Solution-of-2D-heat-conduction-equation------MATLAB

-The project is based on solving the heat conduction equation with stady and unsteady process.
+This project is based on creation of 2D solver to simulate the heat conduction equation.
+Both Steady and Un-steady govening equations have been solved with explicit and implicit functions.

+## Methods

+Jacobi
+Gauss - Siedel
+Successive over relaxation
+Crank nicolson Methods.